katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aws.rst

 .. _aws_cloudformation_example:

-Ansible With (And Versus) CloudFormation
+Assible With (And Versus) CloudFormation
 ````````````````````````````````````````

 CloudFormation is a Amazon technology for defining a cloud stack as a JSON or YAML document.

-Ansible modules provide an easier to use interface than CloudFormation in many examples, without defining a complex JSON/YAML document.
+Assible modules provide an easier to use interface than CloudFormation in many examples, without defining a complex JSON/YAML document.
 This is recommended for most users.

-However, for users that have decided to use CloudFormation, there is an Ansible module that can be used to apply a CloudFormation template
+However, for users that have decided to use CloudFormation, there is an Assible module that can be used to apply a CloudFormation template
 to Amazon.

-When using Ansible with CloudFormation, typically Ansible will be used with a tool like Packer to build images, and CloudFormation will launch
+When using Assible with CloudFormation, typically Assible will be used with a tool like Packer to build images, and CloudFormation will launch
-those images, or ansible will be invoked through user data once the image comes online, or a combination of the two.
+those images, or assible will be invoked through user data once the image comes online, or a combination of the two.

-Please see the examples in the Ansible CloudFormation module for more details.
+Please see the examples in the Assible CloudFormation module for more details.

 .. _aws_image_build:

-AWS Image Building With Ansible
+AWS Image Building With Assible
 ```````````````````````````````

 Many users may want to have images boot to a more complete configuration rather than configuring them entirely after instantiation.
-To do this, one of many programs can be used with Ansible playbooks to define and upload a base image, which will then get its own AMI ID for usage with the ec2 module or other Ansible AWS modules such as ec2_asg or the cloudformation module.
-Possible tools include Packer, aminator, and Ansible's ec2_ami module.
+To do this, one of many programs can be used with Assible playbooks to define and upload a base image, which will then get its own AMI ID for usage with the ec2 module or other Assible AWS modules such as ec2_asg or the cloudformation module.
+Possible tools include Packer, aminator, and Assible's ec2_ami module.

 Generally speaking, we find most users using Packer.

-See the Packer documentation of the `Ansible local Packer provisioner <https://www.packer.io/docs/provisioners/ansible-local.html>`_ and `Ansible remote Packer provisioner <https://www.packer.io/docs/provisioners/ansible.html>`_.
+See the Packer documentation of the `Assible local Packer provisioner <https://www.packer.io/docs/provisioners/assible-local.html>`_ and `Assible remote Packer provisioner <https://www.packer.io/docs/provisioners/assible.html>`_.

-If you do not want to adopt Packer at this time, configuring a base-image with Ansible after provisioning (as shown above) is acceptable.
+If you do not want to adopt Packer at this time, configuring a base-image with Assible after provisioning (as shown above) is acceptable.

 .. _aws_next_steps:

 Next Steps: Explore Modules
 ```````````````````````````

-Ansible ships with lots of modules for configuring a wide array of EC2 services.
+Assible ships with lots of modules for configuring a wide array of EC2 services.
 Browse the "Cloud" category of the module
 documentation for a full list with examples.

 .. seealso::